yeshua453/website/docs/controls/chip.md

 Padding around the `label`.

+The value is an instance of [`padding.Padding`](/docs/reference/types/padding) class or a number.

 By default, this is 4 logical pixels at the beginning and the end of the label, and zero on top and bottom.

-See [`Container.padding`](/docs/controls/container#padding) for more information about padding and possible values.

 ### `label_style`

 The style to be applied to the chip's `label`.
-See [`Text.textstyle`](/docs/controls/text#textstyle-properties) for more information about `TextStyle` and possible values.
+An instance of type [`TextStyle`](/docs/reference/types/textstyle).

 ### `leading`